Azure vs AWS

-Although 58% of respondents to a recent survey revealed that they have a multi-cloud network which includes both AWS and Azure if you’re opting for one provider or the other, here’s what you need to know about them.
+Although 90 percent of companies have a multi-cloud network that includes both AWS and Azure or if you’re opting for one provider or the other, here’s what you need to know about Azure vs AWS.

 Launched in 2010 by Microsoft, Azure helps organizations scale and grow their business by offering a range of services including storage, networking, and database tools.
-It’s currently one of the most successful commercial cloud providers on the market because of its focus on seamless integration and usability.
+Still one of the most successful commercial cloud providers on the market due to its focus on seamless integration and usability.

 Microsoft designed Azure with scalability in mind, which makes it ideal for commercial enterprises and startups focused on growth.

-Amazon’s AWS currently controls around 33% of the market, which makes it Azure’s biggest rival.
+Amazon’s AWS currently controls around 33 percent of the market, which makes it Azure’s (16 percent)biggest rival.
 Like Azure, AWS offers users features including delivery, storage, and other functional programs.
 The services, although located on different domains, all work together to deliver a seamless and integrated cloud service.

 AWS is very accessible to open source developers and Linux users.
 It also offers straightforward licensing solutions.
 With AWS, you pay for the licenses you use.
 It’s also possible to adopt some license mobility which means that, if you already have certain Microsoft licenses, you don’t need to pay for an AWS equivalent.